Open Inquiry Archive Vol. 1. No. 2 (2012)

 Moreover, with their complementary subjects of Carnival and Lent, Molenaer’s paintings, comparable to Leyster’s pendants, depict the age-old, contentious relationship in Christianity between feasting and fasting that surrounds the Saturnalian festivals of Shrovetide.
 In early modern culture, feasting and fasting traditionally were held in balance, each serving a purpose.[note 60]
 There was interest among select wealthy humanist patrons in the Dutch Republic and Flanders in the traditional subject of popular festivals and peasant celebrations combined with the wisdom of the ancients.[note 61]
 Many early modern humanists and artists embraced peasant feasts as the survival of antique Bacchanalia and delighted in tracing the roots of carnivalesque popular festivals to Roman Saturnalia wherein both upper- and lower classes participated together in the festive rites of spring.[note 62]

-Saturnalian festivals were kept alive in Christian feasts such as Twelfth Night and Shrovetide for generations,[note 63] but by the mid-1630s, when Leyden and Molenaer rendering the paintings in question, such festivals were on the wane in both Protestant Holland and Catholic Flanders.[note 64]
-In the seventeenth-century Netherlands, dominated as it was by conservative Protestants, some figures castigated public displays of traditional festival culture as sectarian Catholic festivities.[note 65] , it seems Counter-Reformation movements occasionally played a pivotal role in the purgation of popular culture in early modern Europe.[note 66]
+Saturnalian festivals were kept alive in Christian feasts such as Twelfth Night and Shrovetide for generations,[note 63] but by the mid-1630s, when Leyster and Molenaer were rendering the paintings in question, such festivals were on the wane in both Protestant Holland and Catholic Flanders.[note 64]
+In the seventeenth-century Netherlands, dominated as it was by conservative Protestants, some figures castigated public displays of traditional festival culture as sectarian Catholic festivities.[note 65]
+Furthermore, it seems Counter-Reformation movements also occasionally played a pivotal role in the purgation of popular culture in early modern Europe.[note 66]
 For example, it has been suggested that the Jesuits, with their militantly confessional approach, prized high culture and doctrinaire Roman Catholic ideology over tolerance, traditional local preferences and cultural autonomy.[note 67]
 These findings perhaps allow us to see Leyster and Molenaer’s carnivalesque imagery in a more nuanced fashion, not as pat moralizing but rather as evidence of their humanist support of the traditional local culture against an at times repressive and divisive social and religious climate.